 8 Ways Social Media Can Help You Get a Job

 You already use social media to connect with family and friends.
-Now, you can use it to get a job, too.
-As many as 2,000 hiring and Human Resources managers use social media to research potential employees, so make a good impression and land a job when you use social media in eight ways.
+Now you can use it to get a job, too.
+Many hiring and human resources managers review social profiles to learn about candidates, so make a good impression by using social media in these eight practical ways.

 1. Be Authentic

-Most hiring managers are adept at spotting frauds.
-Be sure your resume, LinkedIn profile and other social media match as you create an authentic, honest and consistent image.
+Most hiring managers can spot inconsistencies.
+Make sure your resume, LinkedIn profile and other social accounts present an honest, consistent image.

 2. Exhibit a Professional Image